About the topic

 For health impacts, adaptation is defined as ‘designing, implementing, monitoring, and evaluating strategies, policies and programmes to manage the risks of climate-relevant health outcomes’ (WHO 2014).

 This scientific opinion, published in June 2020, examines which adaptation measures could strengthen the European health sector with respect to impacts from climate change.
 It focuses on vulnerable groups, regions and the urban environment, and the impact of vector-borne diseases, heat and heat waves.

 Advice and related documents

 - Scientific opinion – Adaptation to health effects of climate change in Europe (June 2020)

-- Summary – Adaptation to health effects of climate change in Europe (June 2020)
+- One-page summary – Adaptation to health effects of climate change in Europe (June 2020)

 - News Alert - New scientific opinion recommends more support for resilience of the health sector (June 2020)